saurabhnegi2306/capstone_project1/README.md

 ---

-# 🏗 Build Frontend Image
+# 🏗 Build Frontend Image ( From Control Plane Node )

 Navigate to the frontend directory.